KarlXing/RLCodebase/README.md

 # RLCodebase
 RLCodebase is a modularized codebase for deep reinforcement learning algorithms based on PyTorch.
 This repo aims to provide an user-friendly reinforcement learning codebase for beginners to get started and for researchers to try their ideas quickly and efficiently.

-For now, it has implemented DQN(PER), A2C, PPO, DDPG, TD3 and SAC algorithms, and tested on OpenAI Gym, Procgen, PyBullet and DMControl Suite environments.
+For now, it has implemented DQN(PER), A2C, PPO, DDPG, TD3 and SAC algorithms, and has been tested on Atari, Procgen, Mujoco, PyBullet and DMControl Suite environments.

 ## Introduction
 The design of RLCodebase is shown as below.

 ![RLCodebase](imgs/RLCodebase.png)
-* Config: Config is a class that contains parameters for reinforcement learning algorithms such as discount factor, learning rate, etc. and general configurations such as random seed, saving path, etc.
+* **Config**: Config is a class that contains parameters for reinforcement learning algorithms such as discount factor, learning rate, etc. and general configurations such as random seed, saving path, etc.
-* Agent: Agent is a wrapped class that controls the workflow of reinforcement learning algorithms like a manager.
-It's responsible for the interactions among submodules (policy, environment, memory).
+* **Trainer**: Trainer is a wrapped class that controls the workflow of reinforcement learning training.
+It manages the interactions between submodules (Agent, Env, memory).
-* Policy: Policy tells us what action to taken given a state.
-It also implements a function that defines how to update the model given a batch of data.
+* **Agent**: Agent chooses actions to take given states.
+It also defines how to update the model given a batch of data.
+* **Model**: Model gathers all neural networks to train.
-* Environment: Environment is designed to be a vectorized gym environment.
-Here we use gym wrappers from OpenAI baselines for convenient implementations.
+* **Env**: Env is a vectorized gym environment.
-* Memory: Memory stores data needed for improving our model.
+* **Memory**: Memory stores experiences utilized for RL training.

 ## Installtion
 All required packages have been included in setup.py and requirements.txt.
 Mujoco is needed for mujoco_py and dm control suite.
 To support mujoco_py and dm control, please refer to https://github.com/openai/mujoco-py and https://github.com/deepmind/dm_control.
 For mujoco_py 2.1.2.14 and dm_control (commit fe44496), you may download mujoco like below